Aspirated consonant: Allophonic

 Word-final voiceless stops are sometimes aspirated.

 Voiceless stops in Pashto are slightly aspirated prevocalically in a stressed syllable.

 Phonemic

-In many languages, such as Armenian, Korean, Lakota, Thai, Indo-Aryan languages, Dravidian languages, Icelandic, Faroese, Ancient Greek, and the varieties of Chinese, tenuis and aspirated consonants are phonemic.
+In many languages, such as Hindi, tenuis and aspirated consonants are phonemic.
 Unaspirated consonants like [p˭ s˭] and aspirated consonants like [pʰ ʰp sʰ] are separate phonemes, and words are distinguished by whether they have one or the other.

 Consonant cluster

 Alemannic German dialects have unaspirated [p˭ t˭ k˭] as well as aspirated [pʰ tʰ kʰ]; the latter series are usually viewed as consonant clusters.